 Question: Is it permissible to eat hot dairy meals in restaurants lacking rabbinic supervision?

-A very high percentage of observant Conservative Jews, many Conservative rabbis among them, eat hot dairy meals in unsupervised restaurants.
-Are they violating halakhah (Jewish law)?
+A very high percentage of observant Conservative Jews, many Conservative rabbis among them, eat hot dairy meals in non-kosher restaurants.
+This teshuvah provides a halachic rationale for this custom, and provides guidance on how to eat out in non-kosher restaurants while minimizing the chances of eating something not kosher.

 Question: May a convert choose to use a name other than Ploni ben/bat Avraham Avinu v’Sarah Imanu?
 Especially today, when it is the custom in many congregations to call people to the Torah by both the father and mother’s name, calling someone to the Torah as Ploni ben/bat Avraham v’Sarah gives the appearance of announcing the person’s status as a convert.
 Many converts prefer not to be reminded of their status in such a public fashion.
 Also, with no disrespect towards Avraham Avinu and Sarah Imanu, some converts may find that they relate more strongly to other Jewish figures of the past.